6 Extraordinary Examples of Gian Lorenzo Bernini Sculpture

 The Ecstasy of Saint Teresa, 1647-52

 The central sculptural group in white marble set in an elevated aedicule in the Cornaro Chapel, Church of Santa Maria della Vittoria, Rome, The Ecstasy of Saint Teresa is widely considered to be on of the sculptural masterpieces of the High Roman Baroque.
-It depicts Teresa of Avila, a prominent Spanish mystic, Roman Catholic saint, Carmelite nun, author, and theologian of contemplative life through mental prayer.
-Besides the sculpture, Bernini designed the setting of the church Chapel in marble, stucco and paint.
+It is a portrait of Teresa of Avila, a prominent Spanish mystic, Roman Catholic saint, Carmelite nun, author, and theologian of contemplative life through mental prayer.
+Besides the sculpture, Bernini designed the inside architecture and setting of the church Chapel in marble, stucco and paint.

 The work features figures of the swooning nun and the angel with a spear, referring to an episode from Teresa’s autobiography The Life of Teresa of Jesus when she experienced a religious ecstasy in her encounter with the angel.
 The cloud on which Teresa is lying on refers to a divine apparition we are witnessing.
 Around the sculpture, Bernini created life-size high-relief donor portraits of male members of the Cornaro family.
 As art historian Rudolf Wittkower noted, the sculptor “differentiated between various degrees of reality, the members of the Cornaro Chapel seem to be alive like ourselves,” while “the supernatural event of Teresa’s vision is raised to a sphere of its own.”

 Featured image: Gian Lorenzo Bernini – The Ecstasy of Saint Teresa, 1647-52.
 Marble Sculpture, life-size.
 Church of Santa Maria della Vittoria, Rome.
 Image via Wikimedia Commons by Architas.

 The Rape of Proserpina, 1621-22